 Prioritizing teamwork is important in nursing because it:

 - Increases staff satisfaction and patient satisfaction 2

 - Capitalizes on strengths of the care team members

 - Grants new nurses to learn from more experienced co-workers

 How Does Team Nursing Work?

-Team nursing involves the delegation of duties for patient care among several staff members.
+Team nursing involves the delegation of duties for patient care delivery among several staff members.
 There is always a team leader or a nurse manager who is in charge of assignments.
 The nurse leaders delegate responsibilities to other team members based on the type of care that is needed.
-This practice allows for a better total patient care experience because each team member performs the skills in which they excel.
+This nursing practice allows for a better total patient care experience because each team member performs the skills in which they excel.

 Communication is a critical factor for team nursing to be a success.
 The team lead needs to coordinate communication between team members to facilitate nursing care and any needed changes.
 When done correctly, team nursing can benefit both patients and staff.